zubayrrr/vault-template/vault/index.md

 ## Some rules to abide by

+- Use tags to organize your notes and make it easier to find specific notes later on.
+For example, you might use tags to label notes by project or goal, or to indicate the type of information contained in each note.
 - Tags are always plural
 - Use only a  few designated amount of tags, they should be clearly defined and no tag should overlap with another in terms of what they mean to preserve ontology of the wiki.
+- Create a separate note for each area of focus and use backlinks to connect the notes together.
+This will help you see the connections between different notes and make it easier to navigate between them.
+Perhaps tag an area of focus as an `#areas`.

+## PARA

+- **Projects**: This folder will contain notes related to specific projects you are working on.
+For example, if you are working on a book, you might have a folder called "Book Project" where you store all of your notes and ideas related to the book.
+- **Areas**: This folder will contain notes related to broad areas of your life or work.
+For example, you might have an "Fitness" folder where you store all of your notes and ideas related to staying healthy and fit.
+- **Resources**: This folder will contain notes that serve as references or resources for other notes in your second brain.
+For example, you might have a folder called "Research" where you store articles, books, and other resources that you want to use as references for your own ideas and projects.
+- **Archives**: This folder will contain notes that are no longer actively used but you want to keep for reference.
+For example, you might have an "Ideas" folder where you store ideas that you came up with but are no longer working on.

+> [!note]
+> When creating a new note, think about how it fits into the overall structure of your second brain.
+For example, if you have a note about a new workout routine that you want to try, you might store it in the "Fitness" folder in the "Areas" section of your second brain.

+## Why PARA

+1. P: Project-Based: Organize your information around specific projects or goals.
+This can help you focus your efforts and see the big picture.
+2. A: Areas: Divide your projects into smaller areas of focus.
+This can help you break down complex tasks into manageable chunks and make progress on each part of a project.
+3. R: Resources: Collect and organize the resources you need to complete your projects.
+This can include things like notes, documents, links, and other materials.
+4. A: Actions: Identify the specific actions you need to take to complete each project and track your progress.
+This can help you stay on track and make sure that you are making progress on your projects.

 ## Plugins used